WessellUrdata/Benfords-Law/README.md

 This repo contains scripts modified or translated from the Python scripts and MATLAB scripts based on [*Benford's law applied to digital forensic analysis* by Pedro Fernandes and Mário Antunes](https://doi.org/10.1016/j.fsidi.2023.301515), which is available at the [original GitHub repository](https://github.com/Pacfes/Benford-Law).

 ## Setup
-The easiest way to get started, provided you have Docker or Podman installed on your machine, is to use Dev Containers.
-If you are using VS Code, simply open this repository with Dev Container, and you should be ready to go.

-Otherwise, if you already have `conda` installed, you can simply activate the environment with the following command:
+If you already have `conda` installed, you can simply activate the environment with the following command:

 ```bash
 conda env create -f environment.yml
 conda activate benford